How A Drugmaker Gamed The System To Keep Generic Competition Away

 On top of that, the drug has layers of market exclusivities granted by the FDA.
 The exclusivity for multiple myeloma expired in February.
 But the FDA granted years of additional exclusivity for three subtypes of blood cancer that stretch to 2022, thwarting competition.
 And the company is seeking approval for five additional indications that could extend market monopolies for those illnesses even further.

-Mitchell, of Patients for Affordable Drugs, said that if not for Celgene's blockade, a generic version of Revlimid should have hit the market in February when exclusivity for multiple myeloma expired.
+Mitchell, of Patients for Affordable Drugs, said that if not for Celgene's blockade, a generic version of Revlimid should have hit the market years ago because the drug's patents would have been successfully challenged.

 Several companies have challenged the underlying Revlimid patents as "obvious," he said.
 "In other words, the original drug-substance patent will not hold up."